 Special membership meetings may also be called as needed.

-Initiatives may be submitted to the Chair of the Election Committee at least 60 days prior to the vote.
+A special membership meeting can be called at least 60 days after an initiative to amend the P&Ps is properly submitted to the Chair of the Election Committee.
 These initiatives shall be accompanied by signatures of members in good standing representing five percent of the total votes of the membership.
+Initiatives must include member’s legible printed name, member’s signature and their lot address.
+Only one signature per lot is accepted.

 1.3 AGYC Membership